PartyDAO/party-protocol/docs/governance.md

 ### Emergency Actions

 `TokenDistributor` contains an `emergencyExecute` function that can perform an arbitrary delegatecall.
-This will only be called in a catastrophic scenario where the `TokenDistributor` must be decommissioned.
+This will only be called in an emergency scenario where the `TokenDistributor` must be decommissioned.
 It is restricted to the PartyDAO Multisig.
 The ability to call this function will be disabled after `emergencyExecuteDisabledTimestamp` has passed.

 ---